19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 ### Penalty for false statements and wrongful claims

-21\.—(1) Every person who wilfully makes a false statement or declaration in any claim or objection or at any inquiry held in connection therewith or in any appeal shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $100 .
+21\.—(1) Every person who wilfully makes a false statement or declaration in any claim or objection or at any inquiry held in connection therewith or in any appeal shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 6 months or to both.

 [10/2010 wef 01/07/2010]